 Due to climate change, Melbourne is experiencing more hot weather and heat wave events than ever before.
 In Melbourne, we currently average 11 days greater than 35 degrees and expect this to rise to 16 days by 2050.

 City of Melbourne is committed to reducing the threat of extreme urban heat for all, particularly vulnerable people.
-Our goal is that the city provides places of refuge for residents, workers and visitors during extreme heat events.
+Our goal is that the city provides places of respite for residents, workers and visitors during extreme heat events.

-Consultation closes 7 April 2023.
+Consultation closed 7 April 2023.

 News